Inverse type II seesaw mechanism and its signature at the LHC and ILC: Introduction

-This work is organized as follows: in Sec.~\ref{sec2} we review the inverse seesaw in order to establish the framework for the ISS2 to be developed in Sec.~\ref{sec3}.
+This work is organized as follows: in Sec.~\ref{sec2} we review the inverse seesaw mechanism in order to establish the framework for the ISSII to be developed in Sec.~\ref{sec3}.
 We then work out the mass spectrum of the scalar sector of the model in Sec.~\ref{sec4}.
-Next, in Sec.~\ref{sec5}, we pursue the phenomenological bounds concerning the rare lepton decay $\mu\rightarrow e + \gamma$ and in Sec.~\ref{sec6} we study the collider signature of the ISS2, the production of a doubly charged scalar, $\delta^{++}$, at the ILC.
+Next, in Sec.~\ref{sec5}, we pursue the phenomenological bounds concerning the rare lepton decay $\mu\rightarrow e + \gamma$ and in Sec.~\ref{sec6} we study the collider signature of the ISSII at the ILC and LHC.
 We present our concluding remarks in Sec.~\ref{sec7}.